 Registered Respiratory Therapist assists in the diagnosis, treatment, and management of patients with pulmonary disorders.
 Collects and analyzes sputum, blood, and breath specimens to determine levels of oxygen, carbon dioxide, and other gases.
 Being a Registered Respiratory Therapist also measures the lung capacity of a patient to determine if there is impaired function.
 Administers treatment prescribed by a physician for the care of patients with abnormalities associated with the process of breathing.
 Additionally, Registered Respiratory Therapist assumes primary responsibility for respiratory care treatments, including oversight of respiratory therapy technicians.
 Requires an associate degree.
+Requires Registered Respiratory Therapist (RRT) certification.
+Requires State License to Practice.
 Typically reports to a manager.
-Requires Registered Respiratory Therapist (RRT).
-Requires applicable state license.
 Registered Respiratory Therapist's years of experience requirement may be unspecified.
 Certification and/or licensing in the position's specialty is the main requirement.